DualTachyon/rt-4d-monitor/README.md

 # How to use

-* Launch the executable
+* Launch the executable with -l to list available COM ports.
-* Select the COM port corresponding to your Radtel RT-4D
+* Launch the executable with -p COMx to monitor your RT-4D.
-* Click the Start button
-* While the transceiver is off, hold the SIDE 1 button and turn it on
+* While the transceiver is off, hold the SIDE 1 button and turn it on.
 * Release the button after 1-2 seconds.
 * Enjoy the view